offbyone/ideas/content/old/events/duplication-efforts.md

 On to the ethical issues here.
 First things first - cloning for religious reasons.
 I'll just say that, all scientific critiques aside, i think these people are insane.
 That being said, i don't view this reason as any worse than any other vanity cloning.
 Vanity cloning, in my opinion. is kinda lame to begin with - who really believes that the world needs two of them?
 But, that's just my opinion - this is one of those areas where it's pretty subjective.
 Then, there's infertility cloning.
 This is one area where i'm pretty much in full agreement with the fringe opinion.
 If you can't bear a child with someone, why not clone yourself, so that you can have a kid?
 I'm not talking about those who are infertile due to genetic defects, but more about a situation where you're with someone who is.
 Perhaps they're not well-suited to breed, but that doesn't mean that their partner isn't.
 It's a grey area, but less of one.

 Then, there's the ugly issue.
 Medical cloning.
 Organ farms.
-Bodies grown in vats just to be harvested for hearts, livers, lungs\...
+Bodies grown in vats just to be harvested for hearts, livers, lungs...

 Makes ya shiver again, doesn't it?